mkotsollaris/mkotsollaris.github.io/content/blog/polymorphic-feature-flags/index.md

 ## Enter polymorphic feature flags

-Polymorphism is a pattern, such as which we avoid conditional code by creating abstractions (aka **writting to interface**) rather that writting to implementation.
-Here's an example of the usecase:
+We could utilize [Polymorphism](https://stackify.com/oop-concept-polymorphism/) to avoid conditional code by creating abstractions ([aka **programming to interface**](https://stackoverflow.com/questions/2697783/what-does-program-to-interfaces-not-implementations-mean)) rather that writting to implementation.
+Here's an example of how that might look like:

 ```
-// traditional feature flag
+# traditional feature flag
 if(FEATURE.enabled) {
     return FeatureA()
 } else {